Stop Underarm Smell 2025: Top Causes & Effective Solutions

 Persistent Odor Despite Good Hygiene

-If you’ve tried everything and still struggle with odor, it might be a medical issue.
+When you have done everything and still cannot cope with the odor, it may be a medical problem.

 Sudden Change in Body Odor

-This could signal hormonal imbalance, infection, or a metabolic disorder.
+This may indicate hormonal imbalance, infection or a metabolic disorder.

 Signs of Infection or Other Conditions